SecuraBV/brokenbydesign-azure/README.md

 7. If you want to destroy the environment, run `Terraform destroy`

 ## Notes
-- This does NOT include the website and API deployment.
-Only the architecure.
 - Certificate and key expire `Mar 19 14:36:57 2032 GMT`
 - Make sure `Security defaults` is `disabled` (otherwise MFA is required on the DevOps user)
 - The subscription is not registered to use namespace 'Microsoft.Sql' `az provider register --namespace Microsoft.Sql`